phoenixframework/phoenix/guides/data_modelling/more_examples.md

     line_items =
       Enum.map(cart.items, fn item ->
+        %{
+          product_id: item.product_id,
-        %{product_id: item.product_id, price: item.product.price, quantity: item.quantity}
+          price: item.product.price,
+          quantity: item.quantity
+        }
       end)

-    order =
+    order_changeset =
-      Ecto.Changeset.change(%Order{},
+      Ecto.Changeset.change(%Order{}, %{
         user_id: scope.user.id,
         total_price: ShoppingCart.total_cart_price(cart),
         line_items: line_items
-      )

-    Ecto.Multi.new()
-    |> Ecto.Multi.insert(:order, order)
-    |> Ecto.Multi.run(:prune_cart, fn _repo, _changes ->
+      })

+    Repo.transact(fn ->
+      with {:ok, order} <- Repo.insert(order_changeset),
-      ShoppingCart.prune_cart_items(scope, cart)
+           {:ok, _cart} <- ShoppingCart.prune_cart_items(scope, cart) do
+        {:ok, order}
+      end
     end)
-    |> Repo.transact()
     |> case do
-      {:ok, %{order: order}} ->
+      {:ok, order} ->
         broadcast_order(scope, {:created, order})
         {:ok, order}

-      {:error, name, value, _changes_so_far} ->
+      {:error, reason} ->
-        {:error, {name, value}}
+        {:error, reason}
     end
   end
 ```

 We started by mapping the `%ShoppingCart.CartItem{}`'s in our shopping cart into a map of order line items structs.
 The job of the order line item record is to capture the price of the product *at payment transaction time*, so we reference the product's price here.
 Next, we create a bare order changeset with `Ecto.Changeset.change/2` and associate our user UUID, set our total price calculation, and place our order line items in the changeset.
-With a fresh order changeset ready to be inserted, we can again make use of `Ecto.Multi` to execute our operations in a database transaction.
-We start by inserting the order, followed by a `run` operation.
-The `Ecto.Multi.run/3` function allows us to run any code in the function which must either succeed with `{:ok, result}` or error, which halts and rolls back the transaction.
-Here, we simply call into our shopping cart context and ask it to prune all items in a cart.
-Running the transaction will execute the multi as before and we return the result to the caller.
+With a fresh order changeset ready to be inserted, we now make use of `Repo.transact/2` to execute our operations in a database transaction.
+We start by inserting the order, followed by a step that prunes all items from the user’s cart.
+The function wrapped inside `Repo.transact/2` must either return `{:ok, result}` or error, which halts and rolls back the transaction.
+Running the transaction will execute these operations in sequence, and we return the result to the caller once completed.

 To close out our order completion, we need to implement the `ShoppingCart.prune_cart_items/1` function in `lib/hello/shopping_cart.ex`: